Carson-Lam/Carson-Lam/README.md

 - 👋 Hi, I'm Carson Lam
 - 👀 I'm interested in web development, artificial intelligence, and data scraping.
 - 📝 I'm currently learning algorithms and machine learning.
-- 🤝 I'm looking to collaborate on web apps.
+- 🤝 I'm looking to collaborate on web apps and open-source projects.
 - ✉ lamcn51@gmail.com
 <!--
 **Carson-Lam/Carson-Lam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.